ghsaboias/news.fasttakeoff.org/README.md

 - **/current-events**: Displays active channels with message previews and report generation.
 - **/executive-orders**: Lists and details executive orders with pagination and search.
 - **/news-globe**: Shows an interactive 3D globe with geolocated news reports.
-- **/brazil-news**: Displays AI-generated summaries of Brazilian news, with historical archive access.
+- **/brazil**: Displays AI-generated summaries of Brazilian news, with historical archive access and topic selection tabs.
 - **/message-activity**: Displays message activity heatmap for Discord channels.
 - **/power-network**: Interactive network visualization of political and business relationships.
 - **/profile**: User profile page, shows subscription status and allows users to subscribe.